c00lgat/OBSIDIAN/Basic Command Syntax.md

  • It works exactly like NFS but the difference is NFS shares within Linux or Unix like system whereas Samba shares with other OS (e.g. Windows, MAC etc.).

  For example, computer “A” shares its filesystem with computer “B” using Samba then computer “B” will see that shared filesystem as if it is mounted as the local filesystem.

  • Samba shares its filesystem through a protocol called SMB (Server Message Block) which was invented by IBM.

  • Another protocol used to share Samba is through CIFS (Common Internet File System) invented by Microsoft and also NMB (NetBios Name server).

  • CIFS became the extension of SMB and now Microsoft has introduced newer version of SMB v2 and v3 that are mostly used in the industry.

  • Most people, when they use either SMB or CIFS, are talking about the same exact thing.
 The two are interchangeable not only in discussion, but also in application – i.e., a client speaking CIFS can talk to a server speaking SMB and vice versa.
 Why?
-Because CIFS is a form of SMB
+Because CIFS is a form of SMB.

-Step by steps installation instructions
+### Step by steps installation instructions

 First please make sure to take a snapshot of your VM

-• Install samba packages
+- Install samba packages:
-# Become root user
+	- Become root user
-# yum install samba samba-client samba-common
+	- `yum install samba samba-client samba-common`

-• Enable samba to be allowed through firewall (Only if you have firewall running)
+- Enable samba to be allowed through firewall (Only if you have firewall running):
-# firewall-cmd --permanent --zone=public --add-service=samba
+	- `firewall-cmd --permanent --zone=public --add-service=samba`
-# firewall-cmd –reload
+	- `firewall-cmd –reload`

-• To stop and disable firewall or iptables
+- To stop and disable firewall or iptables:
-# systemctl stop firewalld
-# systemctl stop iptables
-# systemctl disable firewalld
-# systemctl disable iptables
+	- `systemctl stop firewalld`
+	- `systemctl stop iptables`
+	- `systemctl disable firewalld`
+	- `systemctl disable iptables`

-• Create Samba share directory and assign permissions
+- Create Samba share directory and assign permissions
-# mkdir -p /samba/morepretzels
-# chmod a+rwx /samba/morepretzels
+	- `mkdir -p /samba/morepretzels`
+	- `chmod a+rwx /samba/morepretzels`
-# chown -R nobody:nobody /samba
+	- `chown -R nobody:nobody /samba`

-• Also, you need to change the SELinux security context for the samba shared directory as follows: (Only if you have SELinux enabled)
+- Also, you need to change the SELinux security context for the samba shared directory as follows: (Only if you have SELinux enabled)
-# chcon -t samba_share_t /samba/morepretzels
+	- `chcon -t samba_share_t /samba/morepretzels`

-• If you want to disable SELinux, follow these instructions
+- If you want to disable SELinux, follow these instructions
-# sestatus To check the SELinux status)
+	- `sestatus` (To check the SELinux status)
-# vi /etc/selinux/config
-Change
-SELINUX=enforcing
+	- `vi /etc/selinux/config`
-To
+		- *Change* `SELINUX=enforcing` To `SELINUX=disabled`
-SELINUX=disabled
-# reboot
+	- and then `reboot`

 • Modify /etc/samba/smb.conf file to add new shared filesystem (Make sure to create a copy of smb.conf file)
 Delete everything from smb.conf file and add the following parameters